ayuxy027/MasterG/flow/stitchFlow.md

 - **Template Library**: Pre-built templates for common topics
 - **Collaboration**: Share and collaborate on generated content
 - **Batch Generation**: Generate multiple lessons at once
-- **Image Integration**: Include diagrams and illustrations in LaTeX
+- **Image Integration**: Include diagrams and illustrations in the generated content
 - **Interactive Elements**: Add interactive components to PDF (hyperlinks, bookmarks)